Discover more from Ayana’s Substack

 And he worked at an evangelical megachurch.

 This isn't a post where I'll air a list of grievances, though it could be.
 I've spent enough time in therapy to make peace with many of the things I've experienced.
 I struggle to articulate how we experienced the very best and worst of people at the same place.
 I met some of the kindest people I've ever known in our two years there.
-I also experienced more micro-aggressions than possible, leaving me unsure that Christianity was for me.
+I also experienced more micro-aggressions than I knew possible, leaving me unsure that Christianity was for me.

 Back to 2016.
-Donald Trump was running for president, which felt like a long shot.
+Donald Trump was running for president, and it felt like a long shot.
 I couldn't imagine anyone, let alone any Christian, voting for such a mean man.
 When the "grab them by the p***y" tape leaked the month before the election, I knew it was over for Trump.

 We all know how the story ends.
-81% of white evangelicals voted for Trump, a number that I didn't have to Google because it has stuck with me since I first read it.
+81% of white evangelicals voted for him, a number that I didn't have to Google because it has stuck with me since I first read it.
 I vividly remember sitting on our apartment couch, quietly feeling dread.

 I've written about the nuances of faith elsewhere.
-I maintain that broadening my worldview and learning from queer, feminist, and Black theologians shifted my views toward a radically welcoming religion — the kind I desperately wanted back then.
+I maintain that broadening my worldview and learning from LGBTQ+, feminist, and Black theologians shifted my views toward a radically welcoming religion — the kind I desperately wanted back then.

 I know I'm not alone in this.
 I've had conversations with countless friends who felt the same distaste seeing the American church choose "pro-life" virtues over the most vulnerable members of society.
+Democrats don't have a perfect human rights track record, for what it's worth — but the cruelty that Trump espoused was nearly unbelievable.

 The next presidential election is quickly approaching, but I obviously won't approach it with the optimism of 2016.
 I kept my faith in Jesus despite losing my faith in the church.
 That's okay for me.